Caring for your lawn shouldn't be intimidating. Use these helpful tips to get your lawn mower ready for the spring season.

 Inspect your blade to make sure it isn't dull or crooked.
 You can take the blade off with a wrench and use a file to sharpen the edge.

-Once you've finished sharpening the mower blade, test the balance by supporting the blade from its center; you can do this by using a round screwdriver.
+Once you've finished sharpening the mower blade, test the balance by supporting the blade from its center; you can do this using a round screwdriver.
 If one side drops, then it is out of balance.
-A sharp, balanced blade will improve the overall life of your mower and quality of your yard.
+A sharp, balanced blade will improve the overall life of your mower and quality of your lawn.
 You can also take your blade to a local repair shop for sharpening.

 Clean The Mower: